toptensoftware/moe-js/readme.md

 ```

 * `model` is the data to be passed to the model
-* `context` is an option object that will be passed to the template and to any partials
+* `context` is an optional object that will be passed to the template and to any partials

 ### moe.compileFile

-The `compileFile` function loads a template from text file, compiles it use the `moe.compile` function and
+The `compileFile` function loads a template from text file, compiles it using the `moe.compile` function and
 stores the result in an internal cache.

 ```Javascript